hawkinsw/QoOID/draft-olden-ippm-qoo.md

 A QoO score at 94 can be communicated as "Johns iPhone has a 94% chance of lag-free Video Conferencing", however, this does not mean that at any point of time there is a 6% chance of lag.
 It means there is a 6% chance of experiencing lag during the entire session/time-period, and the network requirements should be adjusted accordingly.

 The reason for making the QoO metric for a session or time-period is to make it understandable for an end-user, an end-user should not have to relate to the time period the metric is for.

 # An example
 Microsofts own video-conferencing service requirements for Teams can be translated into the QoO Framework.
 For best performance for video meetings they specify 4/4 Mbps, 100 ms latency, <1% packet loss, and <30 ms jitter.
-This can be translated to an NRP (if we take some liberties with interpreting their jitter score);
+This can be translated to an NRP (if we take some liberties with interpreting their jitter score):

 NRP Microsoft Teams:
 At minimum 4/4 Mbps.